MattCantor/vestlang/apps/docs/docs/ast.md

 Each periodic sequence of vesting installments requires a vesting start date from which to calculate the series of installments.

-The vesting-start is given by `FROM <vesting-expr>`, as described [above](#vesting-expressions).
+The vesting-start is given by `FROM <vesting-expr>` in the grammar.
 The vesting start may be omitted, in which case it is assumed to be the grant date of the security.

 :::warning
 `EVENT vestingStart` is a system event that is derived during the normalization process.
 This is necessary so that the cliff can refer back to the resolved vesting start.